 World Vision child sponsorship looks at all the things that prevent children from surviving and thriving in their community, and then works with that community to bring all the pieces of the puzzle together to build a better life for all children.
 For sponsors, it’s a personal way to show God’s love to a child in need in a life-changing way.

 Thanks to the generous support of donors, we’re making great progress toward the well-being of children and their families.

 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

-- In partnership with Lawyers of Hope, a local organization that defends the cause of poor and needy children, we conducted birth registration campaigns so children would be legally recognized and access their rights.
+- In partnership with Lawyers of Hope, a local organization that defends the cause of vulnerable children, we conducted birth registration campaigns so that children would be legally recognized and access their rights.

 Healthy Children and Families